aridjayarecipes/cutesrecipes.web.app/content/post/2377-step-by-step-guide-to-prepare-favorite-no-bake-banana-muffin.md

 recipeinstructions:
 - "Mix the dry ingredients on a bowl."
 - "Sift the mixture of dry ingredients on a separate bowl."
-- "On a separate bowl,mashed the bananas until it's lumpy."
+- "On a separate bowl,mashed the bananas until it&#39;s lumpy."
 - "Add the vanilla,eggs and melted margarine or butter."
 - "Mixed thoroughly and add the sifted dry ingredients."
 - "Whisk the ingredients until fully mixed or combined."